realasif98/PatternAPI/Readme.md

 6. Eslint for proper formatting of code.

-#### Future Implementation
+#### Tools to be use:
-1. After Validation of pattern also transform the number into a desirable pattern.
+1. Docekrization of whole api.
-2. There will be 4-10 different types of standered pattern in future
+2. Centralized Logging tool.